As well as proofreading, editing, and writing of science articles and manuscripts,

 Experienced beta-readers communicate their feedback clearly and respectfully, providing specific examples to support their points.
 They may also engage in discussions with the author to further clarify their feedback.

 The beta-reader will assess whether features of the plot are credible.
 Even if your novel is science fiction or fantasy, the technology or magical elements have to be convincing and credible.

-Not only does Dr Grimshaw edit and write science articles, he is also an author of fiction and an experience beta-reader.
+Not only does Dr Grimshaw edit and write science articles, he is also an author of fiction and an experienced beta-reader.

-The Science Editor beta-reading services specialise in speculative science, science fiction and fantasy, but Dr Grimshaw can beta-read any genre of fiction.
+The Science Editor beta-reading services specialize in speculative science, science fiction, and fantasy, but Dr Grimshaw can beta-read any genre of fiction.

 The beta-reading services offered by The Science Editor include: